ThreatConnect-Inc/threatconnect-developer-docs/docs/python/groups/adversaries/crud/update.rst

     owner = 'Example Community'
     # create an empty Adversary
     adversary = adversaries.add('Updated Adversary', owner)
-    # set the ID of the new Adversary to the ID of an existing Adversary you want to update
+    # set the ID of the new Adversary to the ID of the existing Adversary you want to update
     adversary.set_id(123456)

     # load Adversary attributes